Oleksii-Kshenskyi/purple_tools/README.md

   ### Time calculations

   `$ python purple.py time print 30` or `python purple.py t p 30`

   `[30 U @ 12:30:00]` <- outputs time in pomodoro units, assuming 1 U == 00:25:00

   `$ python purple.py time print 30h` or `$ python purple.py t p 30h`

   `[72 U @ 30:00:00]` <- 30 hours in pomodoro units

   `$ python purple.py time print 3000s100m1h` or `python purple.py t p 3000s100m1h`

   `[8.4 U @ 03:30:00]` <- doesn't care about the amount of seconds/minutes being < 60, will properly convert to a `[<Pomodoro units> U @ <HH>:<MM>:<SS>]` time string, this can be used for any conversions e.g. "How much is a 1000 seconds? etc.

   `$ python purple.py time print 0:3000:0` or `python purple.py t p 0:3000:0`

   `[120 U @ 50:00:00]` <- 0:3000:0 is the same as 3000m, will properly convert to a uniform time string and show the result

   `$ python purple.py time print 4:3:2` or `python purple.py t p 4:3:2`

   `[9.721 U @ 04:03:02]` <- doesn't care about the amount of zeroes in the time value, will properly convert to a uniform time string

+  `$ python purple.py time print 3h --label "Grocery store"` or `python purple.py t p 3h -l "Grocery store"`

+  `[Grocery store: 7.2 U @ 03:00:00]` <- includes a non-default label with a short explanation regarding what the time is about

+  `$ python purple.py time print 3h --label` or `python purple.py t p 3h -l`

+  `[WEIGHT: 7.2 U @ 03:00:00]` <- default label is "WEIGHT"

+  `[Grocery store: 7.2 U @ 03:00:00]` <- includes a non-default label with a short explanation regarding what the time is about

   `$ python purple.py time subtract 30h 4:3:2 10` or `python purple.py t s 30h 4:3:2 10`

   `[52.279 U @ 21:46:58]` <- will properly convert `30h` to `[72 U @ 30:00:00]`, `4:3:2` to `[9.721 U @ 04:03:02]` and `10` to `[10 U @ 04:10:00]` and subtract `4:3:2` and `10` from `30h`.

   `$ python purple.py time subtract 1h 2h30m` or `python purple.py t s 1h 2h30m`

   `[-3.6 U @ -2:30:00]` <- known bug, this happens due to how timedelta internally works in Python.
 This can be easily fixed by using Python's builtin abs() function for taking an absolute value of the subtraction result.
 Refer to issue [#36](https://github.com/Oleksii-Kshenskyi/purple_tools/issues/36) for details.

   `$ python purple.py time subtract 1h` or `python purple.py t s 1h`

   `[2.4 U @ 01:00:00]` <- subtract with one argument behaves exactly like a print would, just prints out the value.

   `$ python purple.py time add 1h 1s1m 3:1:2 2` or `python purple.py t a 1h 1s1m 3:1:2 2`

   `[11.682 U @ 04:52:03]` <- add times in various formats, correctly converts them into Python's timedelta internally and prints out the result in the uniform time string format of Purple Tools.

   `$ python purple.py time add 1h` or `python purple.py t a 1h`

   `[2.4 U @ 01:00:00]` <- add with one argument behaves exactly like a print would, just prints out the value.

   ### Testing

   `$ python purple.py test unit` or `$ python purple.py ts u`

   *runs all unit tests, currently 41 of them, to test the application*

   `$ python purple.py test exploratory` or `$ python purple.py ts e`

   *runs all exploratory tests, to test some of the assertions and assumptions about Python I had while developing Purple Tools*

   ### Calculating arithmetic progressions

   `$ python purple.py calculate progression --by-limiter 100` or `$ python purple.py c pr -l 100`

   ```
   The progression is: 1 ..
 13
   Limiter-to-sum remainder: 9